 To convert a pre-trained model to a branched network, task groups are computed in reverse.
 We first compute the task groups for the layer just before the decoders.
-If this layer has task-specific modules with no sharing, we partition $\mathcal{T}$ into subsets of size one and move on to the layer preceding it.
+If this layer contains task-specific modules with no sharing, we partition $\mathcal{T}$ into subsets of size one and move to the preceding layer.
 The branch-and-bound algorithm \citep{fifty2021efficiently} is used to find the partition that maximizes $\mathcal{S}_P$.
-For every other layer, we either keep the same task groups as the next layer or merge the task groups to achieve the required number of groups.
-Algorithm~\ref{alg:task_group_merging} is used to merge the task groups.
+For other layers, we either keep the same task groups as the succeeding layer or merge them to achieve the required number of groups.
+Algorithm~\ref{alg:task_group_merging} is used for task group merging.

-\section{Experiments}
+\section{EXPERIMENTS}